KH40-khoast40/Shadekai/README.md

 ❌ **Commercial use is not allowed**, please use other shaders that allow this.

-❌ **Redistributing the shader (putting the intact shader as the main focus of the DL) is not allowed**, you can link this page or my dA post of the shader for the viewers to download it directly.
+❌ **Redistributing the shader (putting the intact shader as the main focus of the DL) is not allowed**, you can link this page for the viewers to download it directly.

 ✔️ **However, it's fine for you to put your modification of the shader for DL.**